gvwilson/thirdbit/src/fiction/iffy/index.md

 the welds joining the additions to the bot's neck looked messy and unfinished, and a handful of string-thin optical cables dangled from the opening.

-Iffy looked around the shelter's single large room a second time.
+Iffy looked around the room a second time.
 Something didn't make sense.
-"How were th' bots gonna get out?" she asked suddenly.
+How were the bots going get out?
-"No way they could make it up th' ladder."

-Benício nodded,
-putting the short-barrelled thump gun he had picked up back on its shelf.
-"I'll check th' walls.
-You wanna see if you can get anythin' outta that?"
-He pointed at the desktop near the two bots.
+They wouldn't have been able to climb the ladder.

-She nodded and sat on the stool in front of it.
+She sat down and put her elbows on the workbench.
-The faint scum of dust on the app felt gritty under the finger she swiped across it.
-"Aright,"
-she muttered.
-"What have you got for me?"

-Five minutes later she smacked the app in frustration.
-"I can't find a way in," she sulked, slumping down in the chair.

-"Here."
-Benício tossed her a thumb-sized key on a thin chain.
-"It was around his neck,"
-he explained as she stooped over to pick it up.

-The key fit into a slot on the edge of the app.
-Its screen went a deep blue.
+It hummed faintly and came to life.
 A single icon appeared,
 waiting patiently to be tapped.

-Iffy bit her lip.
-"Could be some kind o' malware.
-Like, a trap or somethin' to fry anyone that looks at it."

-Benício nodded.
-"Could be."
-Without warning he spun her around and pushed hard on the back of her chair.

-"Hey!" she squawked as she rolled away.
-"What are you—"
+She studied it for a moment.
+It could a trap—malware designed to mesmerize anyone who looked it, or any of a hundred other scenarios from sims, but what choice did she have?

+A faint scum of dust felt gritty under her finger as she swiped its top.
+"User recognized," a soft voice said.
+Iffy blinked in surprise as the icon folded in on itself.

 "—a chance to hear this,
 but if you do,
-I'm sorry, love.
+I'm sorry.
 I'm so, so sorry."
 The recorded voice was a man,
 and sounded tired and frightened and brave all at once.
-"I thought we could fix things, but we've only made them worse."
+"We thought we could fix things, but we've only made them worse."

-Benício turned and beckoned her to join him as the recording continued.
-"Suyin left this morning with the last of the shielding."
 The voice chuckled or choked back a sob—it was impossible to tell which.
+"Suyin went back in this morning while the rest of us were asleep.
-"She said she thought she might be able to make it to the machine if she cycled the algorithm rapidly enough, but I think she just wanted to be with Georgia, wherever the hell she is now.
+She thought she might be able to make it to the machine if she cycled the shielding rapidly enough, but I think she just wanted to be with Georgia."
-None of the other shelters are answering any more, not even Johnson's team."

-Iffy reached for Benício's hand.
-He squeezed hers back.
-"I've disabled two of the guard robots—at least I think I have—but number three is still roaming around in the auxiliary tunnels.
+"I tried to disable the guard robots, but some of them are still loose in the auxiliary tunnels."
-I know we all agreed that—that the project needed a failsafe, but…"
 The voice paused for a heartbreaking moment.
-"But I never thought we'd need it.
+I know we all agreed that the project needed a failsafe, but I never thought we'd need it.
-I never thought we'd—oh crap."
+I never thought—oh shit."

 Iffy jumped at the sharp *crack!*
-Benício squeezed her hand again at the sound of something heavy hitting the floor.
+There was the sound of something heavy hitting the floor.
-A moment later metal clicked on concrete as something approached the app, and then the recording ended with a soft, cheerful *ding*.
+A moment later metal clicked on concrete, and then the recording ended with a soft, cheerful *ding*.

-"Well."
-Benício gently pulled his hand free and swiped the app.
-"Doctor Arno Severin,"
-he read aloud as Iffy lowered herself back into her chair.
-"Doesn't say who it was for,
-but I'm guessin' these two were Suyin an' Georgia."
-He paused.
-"Oh.
-Well,
-ain't this a surprise."
-He looked at her over his shoulder.
-"I think you're gonna wanna see this."

-Iffy nodded but didn't stand.
-She knew the Marines were getting closer every moment, but all of a sudden she just felt tired.

-"Iffy?
-Y'aright?"

-"Yeah."
-She pulled herself to her feet.
+The screen filled with icons and images like those in Iffy's app.
 Two dozen smiling, confident faces were arranged on the app in eight rows of three.
 The top row contained a man with long dark hair and a beard and two women who looked like clones of each other.

-"Recognize him?"
-Benício asked, pointing.

-Iffy nodded slowly.
-"Yeah.
-Yeah, I do."
-Somehow she wasn't surprised to see Johnson Wales looking back at her.
+"Doctor Arno Severin,"
+she read aloud.
+The names below other images identified Suyin and Georgia.
+The others were all of a similar age, all smiling, and—

+And there,
+in the bottom row,
+was Commander Johnson Wales,
+another man named Surjinder Johel that Iffy guessed was Doctor Johel's grandfather, and an older version of herself labeled Suhailah Kwan.

 There were no other recordings, at least not that Iffy could find, but there were maps and schematics.
-The maps showed a network of maintenance tunnels just big enough for centipede-shaped bots that reminded Iffy of French Henry.
+The maps showed a network of maintenance tunnels just big enough for raccoons or maintenance bots.
-She would be able to fit her arm into one of them, but no more, and some of them ran (or had run) for tens of kilometers.
+She would be able to fit her arm into one of them, but no more, and some of them ran for kilometers.

 There were other tunnels too, though, big enough for heavy equipment.